Teaching is said to be one of the most rewarding professions in the world. As an educator, you get to help mold the brilliant minds of tomorrow.

 You should also make the recruiter’s job easier by making your resume more readable.

-Here are 5 tips on how to make your Teacher Resume easy to read:
+Here are 5 tips on how to make your education and teacher Resume easy to read:

 Unless your work experience exceeds 10 years, keep your resume down to one page.